OWASP/www-policy/legal/virtual-trainer-agreement.md

 I may use the handout materials, presentation, visual aids and any other material prepared by me for the above-mentioned presentation in any manner I desire, including publication.
 Papers and illustrations will not be returned.

-<strong>COPYRIGHT PERMISSION</strong>

-I understand that the Company may record (audio and/or video) the Conference keynotes and/or sessions, and, that my presentation could be included in any reproduction of those Conference materials.
-I hereby authorize the Company to capture my keynote and/or session presentation on audio/visual format or a combination thereof for presentation by OWASP Conference Organizers.
-Accordingly, for my keynote and/or sessions, I grant the Company the right to: (1) Reproduce and distribute the handout materials in any format including paper and electronic formats to any audience, and (2) Distribute written materials to participants of the OWASP Conferences.

-These Copyright Permissions do not apply to TRAINER sessions.

 <strong>I UNDERSTAND THE FOLLOWING:</strong>

 The governing language of this Agreement, the Service, the Application and the Documentation is English.